A Gentle Noble's Vacation Recommendation

 A Gentle Noble's Vacation Recommendation (穏やか貴族の休暇のすすめ。, Odayaka Kizoku no Kyūka no Susume) is a Japanese light novel series written by Misaki and illustrated by Sando.
 It began serialization online in January 2014 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by TO Books, who have published nineteen volumes and two short stories since June 2018.
-A manga adaptation with composition by 8Key and art by Momochi has been serialized online via TO Books' Nico Nico Seiga-based Comic Corona manga service since December 2018 and has been collected in twelve tankōbon volumes.
+It was later acquired by TO Books, who have published twenty-one volumes and three short stories since June 2018.
+A manga adaptation with composition by 8Key and art by Momochi has been serialized online via TO Books' Nico Nico Seiga-based Comic Corona manga service since December 2018 and has been collected in fifteen tankōbon volumes.
 The manga is licensed in North America by Tokyopop.
-An anime television series adaptation produced by SynergySP is set to premiere in January 2026.
+An anime television series adaptation produced by SynergySP aired from January to March 2026.

 Premise

 Unsure how, but knowing it to be true, Lizel finds himself in another world.
-A noble in his world, Lizel has zero experience in defending himself or knowing about commoner life; to this end, he seeks the help of Gil, asking him to be his bodyguard.
-While this world is similar to his own, he doesn't know what dangers and laws could bring trouble.
+A noble in his own world, Lizel has no experience defending himself or understanding commoner life; to this end, he seeks the help of Gil, asking him to be his bodyguard.
+While this world is similar to his own, he doesn't know what dangers and laws might bring trouble.

-Can Lizel make back to his world?
+Can Lizel make it back to his world?
 Who knows?
-All that matters to Lizel is creating his displacement like a vacation from his noble duties.
+All that matters to Lizel is treating his displacement like a vacation from his noble duties.